 Reflective and Empowering

-Students will strengthen their inter- and intrapersonal intelligence through collaborative and individual work.
-By reflecting honestly on their learning experiences, students will benefit and grow from their failures and their successes equally.
+Students strengthen their inter- and intrapersonal intelligence through collaborative and individual work.
+By reflecting honestly on their learning experiences, students benefit and grow from their failures and their successes equally.
 We believe that social and emotional learning are indispensable in the transformation of children into young adults.
 All students will participate in regular advisory groups, all-school meetings, team-building challenges, leadership training, and guided self-reflective practice.

 Dedicated to Wellness

 We honor the connection between mind and body and strive to support the healthy development of our students as whole persons.
 Students participate in activities that promote healthy eating, active living, and time outdoors.
 Every student completes a project on growing, harvesting, and/or preparing local foods before graduating, and participate in at least one overnight wilderness trip per year.